The Roy Family

 - Would Hit a Girl: Gives Shiv a bitchy slap during one of their arguments.

 Relative to the other Roy children, Logans eldest son (from his first marriage) is uninterested in the demands of navigating Waystars internal politics, instead preferring the libertine lifestyle he leads at his ranch.

-- Cloud Cuckoo Lander: He's prone to latching on to odd topics and is generally out of the way of the rest of the siblings' interests of cut-throat business and politics.
+- Cloud Cuckoo Lander: Connor is a strange guy.
+He's completely out of touch with the real world to the extent that it's almost impossible to get him to come down to Earth, he's prone to latching on to odd topics, he has a number of strange political views and is generally out of the way of the rest of the siblings' interests of cut-throat business and politics.
 When he does randomly decide to run for president, one of his tenets is being against masturbation for some reason.

-- Control Freak: He has a meltdown when a party doesn't go his way.
+- Control Freak: Connor has a controlling streak, having a meltdown when a party doesn't go his way.

 - Crazy Survivalist: He waxes on about how the world will soon run out of water, and his need to hoard as much of his as possible to be able to sell it.

 - Disappointing Older Sibling: He is, technically, the oldest Roy child, but he is so dimwitted, weird and useless that a lot of people forget he factors into the family at all, and the Eldest Child responsibilities have thus been passed onto Logan's second son, Kendall.

 - Eccentric Millionaire: He's the only character on the show who chooses to enjoy his supreme wealth - mostly by indulging his odd whims and hobbies.

 - Kavorka Man: Downplayed.
 He's not ugly, but despite being an older, doddering fool, he easily finds himself surrounded by attractive, interesting women, even ones he doesn't have to pay to spend time with.